1rn19cs003/FullStackAssignment/README.md

 &nbsp;

-- Search Funtinality also can be added into it .
+- Search functionality also can be added into it .

 - You can find the swagger related screenshots and the importance about how to use it.